Skip to content

 Making directors liable

-Avatar photoby Small Business Team12 May 2008
+Avatar photoby Candelario Ferry12 May 2008

 Most directors believe that a limited company does what it says on the tin: in other words, they do not expect to be held personally liable for the company's misdemeanours.
 That could be a false assumption, writes Kelly Tinkler of solicitors Rooks Rider.